picotrading/config-encoder-macros/README.md

 ### Erlang, JSON, TOML and YAML macros

-In these sensitive file formats, the Boolean values represented as string (`"true"`, `"True"`, `"false"` and `"False"`) are automatically converted to Boolean value (`true` and `false`).
+In these type-sensitive file formats, the Boolean values represented as string (`"true"`, `"True"`, `"false"` and `"False"`) are automatically converted to Boolean value (`true` and `false`).
 The reason for this behavior is that if you want to pass a Boolean variable in Ansible, you have to actually quote it (e.g.
 `var1: "{{ my_boolean_var }}"`).
-Once the variable is quoted, it's not a Boolean
+Once the variable is quoted, it's not Boolean
-variable any more.
+any more.
 If you want to use Boolean as a string in your final configuration file, try to use the value with a space (e.g. `' true'`).

 ### XML macro